teocode18/python_game/README.md

-# Winter holidays

-## How to play
+# How to Play
--use arrows to move the snowman left and right
+- Use the arrow keys to maneuver your hand out of the way.

-## How to install
+## Installation

 ### Windows
--pip install pygame
+Open Command Prompt and run the following:

 ### Mac
--pip3 install pygame
+Open Terminal and run the following: